aiman-al-masoud/deixiscript/docs/notes/notes.md

 # DO THIS

-increment is the next instructions. the value of the subject is itself + the by-complement. increment ends.

-x is 1. x increments by 2.

----

-increment: the value of the subject is itself + the by-complement. end.

-x is 1. x increments by 2.

-increment starts. the value of the subject is itself + the by-complement. increment ends.

 a house has a string address and a sold boolean.

-sell starts. sold of the subject is true. if for-complement is > 100000 then console logs "hey!". sell ends.

-x is a house. x sells for 100001.

-a house has a string address and a sold boolean.

-sell { sold of the subject is true. if for-complement is > 100000 then console logs "whoah!". }
+sold of the subject is true.

-x is a house. x sells for 100001.
+if for-complement is > 100000 then you log "expensive!". sell is the previous "2" instructions. x is a house. x sells for 100001.

 ~sell { sold of the subject is false. }

-interrogative sell { sell returns sold of house. }
+?sell { you return sold of house. }

 # add numbers to noun-phrase
 # add "next"/"previous" special keywords to noun-phrase

+# list comprehensions
+* 2 + every number
+* 2 + every number of y

+# redefining verbs: problem if you put "or verb" in np def because it recognz verb sentences as nps!!!!

 increment covers the next 3 instructions increment is the next 3 instructions

+# last edited
+prelude
+LexemeType
+lexemes
+Thing
+BasicBrain
+VerbThing
+evalAst